 The Quad Page (QP) bit is a volatile Read/Write bit in the Configure Register that allows Quad Page operation.
 When the QP bit is set to 0 (Default) the page size is 256bytes.
-When the QP pin is set to 1, the page size is 1024bytes.
+When QP pin is set to 1, the page size is 1024 bytes.
+In order for the 4-page program operation to run successfully, the VCC must be greater than 1.95V, and the TA must be less than 55°C.

 This bit controls the page programming buffer address wrap point.
 Legacy SPI devices generally have used a 256 Byte page programming buffer and defined that if data is loaded into the buffer beyond the 255 Byte locations, the address at which additional bytes are loaded would be wrapped to address zero of the buffer.
-The P25Q64H provides a 1024 Byte page programming buffer that can increase programming performance.
+The P25Q64L provides a 1024 Byte page programming buffer that can increase programming performance.
 For legacy software compatibility, this configuration bit provides the option to continue the wrapping behavior at the 256 Byte boundary or to enable full use of the available 1024 Byte buffer by not wrapping the load address at the 256 Byte boundary.